Come Fly with Me

 When discussing Quetzalcoatlus earlier, I said it may be the biggest pterosaur ever, and that’s because we aren’t 100 percent sure.
 Paleontology is a puzzle game, and we rarely get all the pieces.
 Even when we do, it’s usually just the bones.
 From those, scientists estimate size and weight using solid methods, but all numbers come with a margin of error.

 Three species currently contend for the title of “biggest pterosaur ever.”
-Quetzalcoatlus is the most well-known, with two named species, the smaller Q. lawsoni and the larger Q. northropi, both found in the Javelina Formation in Texas.64 While we have many fossil elements, including wings and limbs, no complete skeleton has been found.65 The shape and size of the crest are still debated, and no soft tissues like the wing membranes were preserved, so some uncertainty remains in wingspan estimates.
+Quetzalcoatlus is the most well-known, with two named species, the smaller Q. lawsoni and the larger Q. northropi, both found in the Javelina Formation in Texas.64: Go to reference 64 at the end of the page While we have many fossil elements, including wings and limbs, no complete skeleton has been found.65: Go to reference 65 at the end of the page The shape and size of the crest are still debated, and no soft tissues like the wing membranes were preserved, so some uncertainty remains in wingspan estimates.

 Hatzegopteryx is less complete but very distinctive.
-A partial but thick skull and several short, dense neck vertebrae suggest a powerfully built animal.66 These fossils come from the Hațeg Basin in Romania,67 which during the Late Cretaceous was a subtropical island habitat.
+A partial but thick skull and several short, dense neck vertebrae suggest a powerfully built animal.66: Go to reference 66 at the end of the page These fossils come from the Hațeg Basin in Romania,67: Go to reference 67 at the end of the page which during the Late Cretaceous was a subtropical island habitat.
 Its bones are unusually strong and dense compared to other azhdarchids, hinting at a different hunting strategy.
 It may have relied more on strength than reach, possibly ambushing prey on land.
 Its wingspan is estimated at around 10 to 11 meters, similar to Quetzalcoatlus, but it may have been heavier and more robust overall.

-Arambourgiania is known from even fewer remains, most notably a single, extremely long neck vertebra found in Jordan, along with a few additional fragments.68 No skull or full limbs have been recovered, which makes size estimates difficult.
+Arambourgiania is known from even fewer remains, most notably a single, extremely long neck vertebra found in Jordan, along with a few additional fragments.68: Go to reference 68 at the end of the page No skull or full limbs have been recovered, which makes size estimates difficult.
 The original vertebra led to early wingspan estimates of 12 to 13 meters, but later studies revised that down to around 10.5 to 11 meters.
 It likely had a more slender frame than Quetzalcoatlus or Hatzegopteryx, which would have made it lighter.
 Without more fossils, though, its exact proportions and behavior remain uncertain.

 Quetzalcoatlus northropi